Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - tetrasticks.md

 # Final Steps

 The grid translation has taken shape, but you still need to translate the tetrasticks.
-During the puzzle creation process, @VizGhar use the words _bounding box_, referring to the smallest rectangle that completely contains each tetrastick.
-Translating each bounding box is the key to properly translating each tetrastick to an equivalent polyominoe.
+In the problem statement, @VizGhar uses the words _bounding box_, referring to the smallest rectangle that completely contains each tetrastick.
+Translating each bounding box is the key to properly translating each tetrastick to an equivalent polyomino.
 Of course, you also need to create a way to identify the tetrastick joints that could be problematic.

 I began working on this puzzle before finishing polyominoes which allowed me to put some thought into writing code that could be used by both puzzles.
-Other than my translation code, I only had to add two lines of code to my `PolyominoesSolver`, one line to build the `optional_requirements` and a second line to add the appropriate `optional_requirements` to the list of covered requirements for each action.
+Other than my translation code, I only had to add two lines of code to my `PolyominoesSolver`, one line to build the `optional_requirements` and a second line to add the appropriate `optional_requirements` to each action's covered requirements.

 # Translations in General